-- The Judges should maintain control of any ADA Accessible Voting Machine or Ballot Marking Device and, if used by the voter, only issue the device when a voting machine is available for the voter's use. - Election Officers must be vigilant to make sure the voting devices have not been damaged or tampered with.
+The Judges should maintain control of any ADA Accessible Voting Machine or Ballot Marking Device and, if used by the voter, only issue the device when a voting machine is available for the voter's use.
+DON'T get too many people in the que line to vote waiting on a machine, because if someone should leave after being checked-in, they would not be allowed to vote if they came back.

+• Election Officers must be vigilant to make sure the voting devices have not been damaged or tampered with by checking the equipment periodically throughout the day.